kaltura/player-sdk-native-android/README.md

 ===

 All player-sdk-native-ios code is released under the AGPLv3 unless a different license for a particular library is specified in the applicable library path

+#Code Contribution

+You are weclome to send pull reuests to the `develop` branch Notice that you are required to sign [CLA] (http://bit.ly/KalturaContrib) before doing so.